 No one from SSA or DDS meets the disabled children before granting or denying benefits.
 They have a phone call with an overwhelmed caregiver about their financial picture and, at most, ask them to go through yet another doctor’s visit to verify their claim.

 SSA’s budget request, however, appears to hint that the agency is aware of its systemic problems.
-The message to Congress lauds lowering its average decision times from a staggering 605 days in 2017 to an estimated 310 days this year.
+The message to Congress lauds lowering its average decision times from a staggering 605 days in 2017 to an estimated 310 days last year.

 The budget request also underscores how costly it is to make people go through the appeals process after a wrongful denial.
 “Hearings are the most expensive part of the disability process.
 We must ensure that we make fair, policy-compliant disability decisions supported by the most efficient, modern business processes,” it says.

 The SSA is also gearing up to study the barriers to work for disabled adults and children, as well as the barriers to accessing benefits.
 Disability advocates have long claimed that SSI keeps recipients stuck in a cycle of poverty and even bars them from getting married.